- Reference >

 Each namespace, including database and collection name, must be shorter than 123 bytes.

 The limitation on the number of namespaces is the size of the namespace file divided by 628.

 A 16 megabyte namespace file can support approximately 24,000 namespaces.
-Each index also counts as a namespace.
+Each collection and index is a namespace.

-Indexed items can be no larger than 1024 bytes.
+Namespace files can be no larger than 2047 megabytes.

 A single collection can have no more than 64 indexes.

-The names of indexes, including their namespace (i.e database and collection name) cannot be longer than 128 characters.
+The names of indexes, including their namespace (i.e database and collection name), cannot be longer than 125 characters.
 The default index name is the concatenation of the field names and index directions.

 You can explicitly specify an index name to the ensureIndex() helper if the default index name is too long.

 - Number of Indexed Fields in a Compound Index¶